-Unsurprisingly, and in keeping with predictions, differences found by age, the more older age youth, they self-defined tobacco and alcohol addiction.
-In addition, older age likely to have sex-related addiction.
-Previous research show that more older youth report on addiction to substance use and porn (Carliner, et al., 2017; Farré et al., 2020).
-This finding may be explained by exposure to alcohol, tobacco and sex- related behavior are more common at youth social events and reflect social acceptance.
+Unsurprisingly, and in keeping with the hypotheses, differences were found relating to age: older adolescents display higher rates of tobacco and alcohol addiction.
+In addition, the same age group was more likely to acknowledge sex-related behavior.
+Previous research has also shown that older adolescents report higher levels of addiction to substance use and pornography (Carliner et al., 2017; Farré et al., 2020).
+This finding may be explained by greater exposure to alcohol, tobacco, and sex- related behavior, all of which are more accessible in the context of social events attended by teenagers, reflecting social acceptance.

-In general, boys report high prevalence of substance and behavioral addictions than girls based on wide range of studies (Schulte, Ramo & Brown, 2009).
-However, as I predict, there are few behavioral addictions that girls report more higher than boys.
-Specifically, boys self-defined themselves as having alcohol, tobacco, cannabis, gambling, gaming and sex-related addictions than girls.
-Girls were more likely to self-defined themselves as having shopping, uncontrolled binge eating and social networks addiction than boys.
-These findings correspond with previous studies indicating that on shopping addiction women showing higher percentages compared to men (Maraz, Griffiths, & Demetrovics, 2016) dependence on cultural mechanisms among individuals living in developed countries (Black, Monahan, Schlosser, & Repertinger, 2001).
-With this line that Israel categorized as a developed country, food can also be used as a luxury.
-More girls report on binge eating than boys because, part of the physiological development changes is 'body image' with issue of food.
-Also in the cultural aspect, the “beauty model” puts the girls in constant conflict and may even lead to self-defined of binge eating.
-Finally, the COVID-19 pandemic only intensified the feeling of stress which resulted in eating more as compensation of escapism.
-One of the main escapisms during COVID-19 pandemic was social network.
-Social networks are available and accessible and in the days of lockdown, this is a way to create interpersonal connections and a place for emotional support.
-Previous research studies suggest that girls prefer to use the Internet for communication (Mihara, & Higuchi, 2017), that can explain recent study in Israel who found that girls report more than boys on social network addiction (Efrati et al., 2021).
+In general, males report a higher prevalence of substance and behavioral addiction than females based on a wide range of studies on adolescent populations (Schulte, Ramo, & Brown, 2009).
+As I hypothesized, in this research, higher percentages of male participants identified themselves as having alcohol, tobacco, cannabis, gambling, gaming, and sex-related addictions.
+Females, however, were more likely than males to describe themselves as having addictions to shopping, uncontrolled binge eating, and social networks.
+These findings correspond with previous studies on adults indicating higher compulsive buying behavior scores among women (Maraz, Griffiths, & Demetrovics, 2016) and more severe dependence on cultural mechanisms among individuals living in developed countries (Black, Monahan, Schlosser, & Repertinger, 2001).
+Since Israel is categorized as a developed country, food can be used as a luxury, and more females report binge eating than males, because physiological development changes in the adolescent female body can result in preoccupations with “body image” and issues with food.
+The problem is compounded by the cultural image of the “beauty model” which puts teenage females under constant pressure to look a certain way, and may even lead to eating disorders.
+Finally, the COVID-19 pandemic has intensified the emotional and physical stress resulting from overeating as a form of compensation or escapism.
+Another major form of escapism during the COVID-19 pandemic has been social networking.
+Social networks are readily available and accessible and during lockdown periods provided a way of creating interpersonal connections and a forum for emotional support.
+Previous research studies have already demonstrated that females prefer to use the internet for communication purposes (Mihara & Higuchi, 2017), which can explain why a recent study in Israel found that female adolescents report more severe social network addiction than males (Efrati et al., 2021).